Court Looks At Whether Parents Were Spouses In Order To Make An Order For Support

 After reviewing the facts as they applied in this case, the court found that the couple did not ever live under the same roof.
 While they were intimate, the father did not ever stay over at the mother’s apartment.
 Their visits mainly related to the children, and only for a few hours each week.
 They did not act like a family, and in fact, the father was in a committed relationship with someone else.

-Contact Lex Arbesman Legal as soon as possible if you are contemplating a separation, or have already begun the process.
+Contact NULaw as soon as possible if you are contemplating a separation, or have already begun the process.
 We are dedicated to pursuing your interests and getting exceptional results.
 Let us focus on your rights and negotiate the best possible outcome for you while you focus on rebuilding and moving on.
 Contact us online or at 416-481-5604 to book a consultation.